M.D. Admissions FAQ

 Advanced Placement (AP) and International Baccalaureate (IB) courses will fulfill the pre-requisite requirements if the individual courses and credits awarded are detailed on the applicant’s college/university transcript.

 We do require that applicants take the MCAT.
-For the 2020 entering class, we will accept MCAT administrations offered in 2017, 2018, or 2019, with September 2019 being the latest month considered.
+Only scores from the three years prior to matriculation will be considered.
+For the 2024 entering class, we will accept MCAT administrations offered in 2021, 2022, or 2023, with September 2023 being the latest month considered.
 No other scores are eligible and – regardless of reason – no exceptions will be made.

 Yes, your application will be held pending receipt of your scores as long as you have indicated a forthcoming test date in your AMCAS application.
 As long as all other application materials have been received, you will receive an application completion confirmation email once your latest scores are received.